Crypto has had an incredible 2021, and that means participants will likely have some tax liabilities.

 Not sure what you should be classified as?

-Call a tax professional or the CRA and get some direct guidance based on your situation.
+Call a tax professional or the CRA and get direct guidance based on your situation.

 The crypto area is an evolving space with periodic regulatory and tax policy changes.
 So each year, you should consult the Canada Revenue Agency (CRA) website or your tax advisor for up to date guidance.

-To get your crypto transaction records from your Bitvo account, sign in and print.
+To get your crypto transaction records completed on Bitvo, sign in to your Bitvo account and print.

 Or, if you need a hand, get in touch with the Bitvo support team.
 They are there 24/7 to help you with your questions.

-Bitvo is a fast, secure easy to use cryptocurrency exchange for Canadians.
+Bitvo is a fast, secure, easy to use cryptocurrency trading platform for Canadians.